dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/ChatGPT integration.md

+As a general rule, we should have the core objectives of the Dreamcatcher be able to include any type of AI both now and in the future.
+The data layer of the system should remain ever the same, as well as the payment principles.
+The question is which AI and how much of it, never if an AI should be used or not.
+Ultimately we want to run our own blockchain, which runs our own AI on top of it.

 If we made a plugin for chatGPT, then we could let people write packets consersationally.
 Images could be generated alongside the prompt.